arenoir/be-kind-video/_posts/2023-09-17-Tales-From-The-Darkside-Screening.md

 ---
 layout: post
-title:  "Film Screening: "Tales From the Dark Side" Film Screening with Director Q&A Saturday August 8PM"
+title:  "Tales From the Darkside Screening with Director Q&A"
 categories: events
 ---